sourcevault/nutzen/docs/types.md

 console.log torn #{foo:undefined} 🡐 ( won't change, can't change )
 ```

-It's one of the trade off of having hidden **mutability**, it's easy to avoid such "bugs" by restricting the use of the chainable functions for their stated purpose ( e.g don't use `.and` to edit variables, use `.edit` instead ).
+It's one of the trade off of having *hidden* **mutability**, it's easy to avoid such "bugs" by restricting the use of the chainable functions for their stated purpose ( e.g don't use `.and` to edit variables, use `.edit` instead ).

-#### `hoplon.types.known`

-Using `hoplon` validators in `hoplon.guard` is quite common, it's why `hoplon.types.known` was introduced as a namespace.

-`hoplon.types.known.*` avoids making the **first** type check, but **does do** the subsequent type check.
-At first glance the namespace does not seem useful, but as it turns out, algebraic unit functions are really good at describing control flow logic - again use the right tool for the job 👀.